oauthstuff/draft-oauth-rar/main.md

 * Device Authorization Request as specified in [@!RFC8628],
 * Backchannel Authentication Requests as defined in [@OpenID.CIBA].

 In case of a authorization requests as defined in [@!RFC6749], implementors MAY consider to use pushed authorization requests [@I-D.ietf-oauth-par] to improve to security, privacy, and reliability of the flow.
-See (#security_considerations), (#privacy_consideratons), and (#large_requests) for details.
+See (#security_considerations), (#privacy_considerations), and (#large_requests) for details.

 Parameter encoding is determined by the respective context.
 In the context of an authorization request according to [@!RFC6749], the parameter is encoded using the `application/x-www-form-urlencoded` format of the serialized JSON as shown in the following using the example from (#authz_details) (line breaks for display purposes only):